BerriJ/profoc/README.md

 <!-- badges: end -->

-The main function `profoc` can be used to combine probabilistic forecasts as described in Berrisch, Ziel: "CRPS Learning", 2021.
+The main function `online` can be used to combine probabilistic forecasts as described in Berrisch, Ziel: "CRPS Learning", 2021.
+The function `batch` can be used in a similar way for batch optimization.

 Usage
 =====

-The function `profoc` has the following Arguments:
+The function `online` has the following Arguments:

 tbd.